 You could either attend one of our Study Skills Workshops, pick up our Effective Reading Strategies handout at Student Learning Services or look through our online resources.
 Remember that sometimes you cannot accomplish what is expected of you, so you need to learn how to prioritize and do what you can.

 The university has published an explanation of its grading system for you to look through.
 Familiarize yourself with what is expected for each range and remember that marks in the high 60s and low 70s are average in university.
 It varies from course to course and discipline to discipline, though.
 If you are particularly interested in where you fall, ask your professor.
 Use the link to the grading system again when you get your first set of grades so you know how you are performing within the university's expectations.

-The library website has a very useful How do I...? section that should answer any questions you have.
-If it doesn't, there is an AskUs Live chat tool available.
-Just click on it, wait to be signed in, and then type your question to have it answered in real time.
+The library website has a very useful Help me find... section that should answer any questions you have.
+If it doesn't, there is an AskUs Live chat available.
+Library staff are there to answer questions in real time.
 Additionally, the library has over 100 guides that can be categorized into 50 subjects.
 Each guide takes you to research information specific to your subject and identifies the librarian for that subject